Pik6C/Rfoc/README.md

 **End of write options.**
 <br>

-### -s or --stdin
+### -s or --serch
 Usage: `vira <file> -s`
   <br>
-Writes the contents received from standard input into the file sequentially.
-The content cannot be deleted.
+Checks if a file contains a specific string.
+If so, print the number and line where that character is found.
 <br>

 ### -r or --remove